AaltoSciComp/teflon/README.md

 These functions are overridden:
 - chmod, fchmod, fchmodat
-  - These result in an extra stat call to find the previous sticky bit status, then insert this into the requested mode using bit operators.
+  - These result in an extra stat call to find the previous setgid bit status, then insert this into the requested mode using bit operators.
 - chown, fchown, lchown, fchownat
   - These change the group option to -1 unconditionally, so that the